IBM/infra-to-app-with-landing-zone/docs/part2/30-add-apache.md

 ## Execute the Apache deployment logic

 You can find the code for this step in the [app-install](https://github.com/IBM/infra-to-app-with-landing-zone/tree/main/app-install) directory.
-The directory contains the important files:
+The directory contains the following important files:

 - The [main.tf](https://github.com/IBM/infra-to-app-with-landing-zone/blob/main/app-install/main.tf) file which contains the terraform logic calling the remote-exec provisioner with the ‘right’ parameters.